blackferncreations/germankeycut/README.md

 What comes first.

-What has to be understood before something else can carry weight.
+What must be established before something else can carry weight.

 What requires evidence.